Video & Course Storage Options

 - YouTube, Zoom cloud, Screencast-o-Matic (SOM) cloud provide auto-captioning and have built-in features to allow editing.

-Faculty using Canvas automatically have 2GB of storage in each course, which will suffice for most courses.
+Faculty using Canvas automatically have 2GB of storage in each course.
 In addition, 5TB (5,000 GB) of additional space for (non-video) course materials is available to faculty within OneDrive.
 Files can easily be linked within Canvas for students to access.

 NOTE: if you course exceeds 2GB, then you will NOT be able to import that course into next quarter.
 You will have to delete files to be able to reuse the course at a future date.